-The Best Ergonomic Mouse of 2020
+Best Ergonomic Mouse of 2020

 The Anker 2.4 G Vertical is your best bet for an ergo mouse on a budget.
 This lightweight vertical-style model has a neat auto-shutoff feature to preserve battery life.
 After around 8 minutes of non-use, it shuts itself off completely and can be "woken-up" with a click of the mouse button.
-We are pleasantly surprised that when changing CPI settings, the change was followed by a flashing LED to indicate the current setting.
+We are pleased that when changing CPI settings, the change is followed by a flashing LED to indicate the current setting.
 Another great feature is the Anker's onboard dongle storage.
 This is a must for laptop users who are constantly on the move.

 With its removable palm rest, the J-Tech Digital V628 Vertical brings something new to the table.
-This versatility gives you the option to use the mouse more like a vertical mouse.
+This feature enhances versatility and gives you the option to use the mouse more like a vertical mouse.
 Though this technically isn't a joystick mouse it did at times feel like one during testing.
-This model has innovative forward and back buttons, with more than enough space to accommodate all of our fingers.
-Instead of the traditional right/ left configuration, the J-Tech's buttons are above and below your thumb providing unencumbered access.
+This model also has innovative forward and back buttons, with more than enough space to accommodate all of our fingers.
+Instead of the traditional right/ left configuration, the J-Tech's buttons are above and below your thumb to provide unencumbered access.
 While the LED strip around the edge isn't a necessity, it does bring a little flare to a workstation.
 To turn this feature on/off, look for a switch on the bottom opposite the CPI button.

 Why You Should Trust Us

 At the forefront of our ergonomic mice testing is Austin Palmer.
-With more than 2 decades of experience spent gaming and working with vast spreadsheets and word documents, Austin has used more than his fair share of mice and experienced a great deal of wrist pain along the way.
-He has been an ergonomics practitioner and advocate since first being diagnosed with repetitive strain injury (RSI) in his wrists in 2009.
+With more than 2 decades spent gaming and working with vast spreadsheets and word documents, Austin has used more than his fair share of mice and experienced a great deal of wrist pain along the way.
+He has been an ergonomics practitioner and advocate since he was first being diagnosed with repetitive strain injury (RSI) in his wrists in 2009.

 Analysis and Test Results